Community Rules & Etiquette and Privacy Guidelines

 - Do not post anything in a listserv message you would not want the world to see or anyone to know came from you.

 - Do not forward, print and send or otherwise relay information from the Chat outside of your organization.
-ASPR Chat messages are to be read and utilized by ASPR members ONLY.
+AAPPR Chat messages are to be read and utilized by AAPPR members ONLY.

 - Do not include anyone in your emails to Chat in the “to” or “cc” or “bcc”.
 This could result in that person receiving all replies to your email which is a violation of the Chat Code of Conduct.